ycpcs/cs335-spring2025/syllabus/index.md

 Definition of Academic Dishonesty
 -----------------

-Engaging in academic dishonesty is a violation of the school’s academic integrity policy and is not tolerated at York College.
-Examples of academic dishonesty include, but are not limited to, cheating on assignments or examinations, plagiarism (i.e. passing someone else’s words or ideas off as one’s own without proper attribution), improper paraphrasing, fabricating research, falsifying academic documents, handing in material completed for another course, and submitting work not done independently (unless part of an explicitly collaborative project).
+Engaging in academic dishonesty violates York College's academic integrity policy and is strictly prohibited.
+Examples include, but are not limited to, cheating on assignments or exams, plagiarism (using someone else's words or ideas without proper attribution), improper paraphrasing, fabricating research, falsifying academic documents, submitting work completed for another course, and turning in work not done independently (unless part of an explicitly collaborative project).

 Academic Integrity Procedure – Reporting
 -----------------